onthecodepath/iOS-Interview-Questions/README.md

 **What is the delegation pattern?**

 The delegation pattern is a powerful pattern used in building iOS applications.
 The basic idea is that one object will act on another object's behalf or in coordination with another object.
-The delegating object typically keeps a reference to the other object (delegate) and sends a message to it at the appropriate time.'
+The delegating object typically keeps a reference to the other object (delegate) and sends a message to it at the appropriate time.
+It is important to note that they have a one to one relationship.'

 **What is MVC?**